cult-of-coders/meteor-tuts/source/chapters/1/methods.md

 Meteor.call('create_a_donut')
 ```

+That's weird...nothing happened.
-Hmm...
-I got no feedback here.
-Let me check the database.
-Oops, it's there!
+Let's check the database.
 What's going on ?

-Well, client-side when you do a call, you don't get the answer instantly, because it has to communicate through the websocket with the server,
+Well, when you make a call from the client, you can't get the answer instantly, because your call initiates a "conversation" through a [websocket](https://en.wikipedia.org/wiki/WebSocket) with the server.
+Then, the server needs to complete the operation you requested in that call and "get back to you" with the results.
-the server needs to do it's thingie and return the results, this can take few miliseconds.
-This is why we need to provide a callback:
+This operation can take few milliseconds, which is why we need to provide a [callback](https://en.wikipedia.org/wiki/Callback_(computer_programming)) to our method:

 ```js
 Meteor.call('create_a_donut', function (err, res) {